owntracks/booklet/docs/features/tlscert.md

 ### Android

-Save the file
+* Save the file to the file system
-configure settings
+* Configure OwnTracks settings for the location of the PKCS#12 file and specify its passphrase.

 ### iOS